Relocating from Canada Updated June 2026

 Serbian heritage in Canada

-Canada has one of the world's largest Serbian diaspora communities — particularly in Ontario, British Columbia, and Saskatchewan.
-Emigration waves from the early 20th century and post-WWII period mean many Canadians have Serbian grandparents.
-If you have a Serbian-born parent or grandparent, Relocation Serbia conducts a lineage assessment to confirm eligibility for citizenship by descent — which requires no residency in Serbia.
+With one of the world's largest Serbian diasporas — strongest in Ontario, BC, and Saskatchewan — many Canadians have Serbian grandparents from early-20th-century and post-WWII waves.
+If you have a Serbian-born parent or grandparent, we run a lineage assessment to confirm eligibility for citizenship by descent, which requires no residency in Serbia and allows dual citizenship.

 Your options